melissawm/acquire-docs/docs/PythonAPI.md

         """Checks if two SignalType objects are not equal."""
 ```

-- `Analog`: Class variable of `SignalType` that specifies a signal is analog.
+- `Analog`: Enum-type class variable of `SignalType` that specifies a signal is analog.

-- `Input`: Class variable of `SignalType` that specifies signal coming in to the device.
+- `Input`: Enum-type class variable of `SignalType` that specifies signal coming in to the device.

 ## Class `Storage`